Hodge classes and the Jacquet-Langlands correspondence: Introduction

 and the theta lift of the weight $3$ {\it holomorphic} discrete series representation on $\SL_2$ is the trivial representation of $\O(6)$.
 The conclusion then is that $H^{2d} (X,\C)[\Pi_\fin]$ consists entirely of $(d,d)$-classes and one can find a Hodge class $\xi \in H^{2d}(X,\Q)[\Pi_{\fin}]$ such that the induced map

 given by

 is an isomorphism of rational Hodge structures, that is also Galois invariant.

-\begin{rem} We note the following conceptual reason why we work with the group $\U_B(\tilde{V})$ which at archimedean places looks like a product $\O(4,2)^d \times \O(0,6)^{n-d}$.
+\begin{rem} We note the following conceptual reason why we work with the group $\U_B(\tilde{V})$ which at archimedean places is (almost) isomorphic to a product $\O(4,2)^d \times \O(0,6)^{n-d}$.
 After all, in principle, one could also construct Kudla-Millson classes directly on the group $\U_B(V)$, which at archimedean places looks like a product $\O(2,2)^d \times \O(0,4)^{n-d}$, by taking a lift of a form of parallel weight two.
 However, the issue is that on this smaller group, the Hodge classes are mixed up with other classes of the same degree, and therefore it is difficult to see that the Kudla-Millson class is in the $\C$-span of the Hodge classes, except in the ``trivial" situation when $B_1=B_2$; in that case the group $\U_B(V)$ is quasi-split and there are obvious ``diagonal" cycles in the correct degree.
-On the larger group however, the Hodge classes in degree $(d,d)$ can be separated out using Hecke operators. \end{rem}
+On the larger group however, the Hodge classes in degree $(d,d)$ can be separated out using Hecke operators; this is the crucial idea on which the proof rests. \end{rem}

+\begin{rem} The assumption that $B_1$ and $B_2$ are ramified at some infinite place is made for technical reasons; it ensures that the auxiliary Shimura variety $X$ used in the proof is compact.
+We believe that with some extra work (e.g., working with intersection cohomology), this assumption could be relaxed. \end{rem}